Is Almost Over!!!

 See her comments below for more detailed information about the making of the card.

-so enthusiastic about trying the velvet embossing and adventurous enough to make the spur of the moment adaptation.
+Thanks Michelle for being so enthusiastic about trying the velvet embossing and adventurous enough to make the spur of the moment adaptation.
 It worked! ggd LOVES the "Make Do With What You've Got!" approach.

 ------------------------